-- 1. Tub/shower units must have minimum dimensions of 30-inch width by 60-inch length and be equipped with anti-scald valves.
-All tubs in designated handicap accessible units must come complete with "factory-installed grab bars" where the tub surrounds are reinforced fiberglass.
-If the tub surrounds are not reinforced fiberglass, hard tile or cultured marble, solid wood blocking must be installed. - 2.
+1. Tub/shower units must have minimum dimensions of 30-inch width by 60-inch length and be equipped with anti-scald valves.
+Integral wood

+- blocking in walls as per Fair Housing guidelines is required.
+All tubs in designated handicap accessible units must come complete with "factory-installed grab bars" where the tub surrounds are reinforced.
+Wood blocking in walls is still required with factory reinforced fiberglass surrounds.
+If the tub surrounds are not reinforced fiberglass, hard tile or cultured marble or composite materials; solid wood blocking must be installed to meet Fair Housing guidelines. - 2.
 Water closets must be installed to comply with applicable ANSI, UFAS and Fair Housing accessibility guidelines.
-At a handicap accessible unit the water closet must be centered 18" from the adjacent wall.
-At a Fair

-- Housing unit the water closet must be centered 18" minimum to a fixture or wall opposite the direction of approach. - 3.
-Mirror length must extend to top of vanity backsplash with top of mirror a minimum of 6'-0" above finish floor.
+3. Mirror length must extend to top of vanity backsplash with top of mirror a minimum of 6'-0" above finish floor.
 Framed decorative mirrors or medicine cabinets with mirrors are allowed with a minimum size of 14" x 24". - 4.
-Vanity cabinets with drawers and a medicine cabinet must be provided in all units.
+Vanity cabinets with drawers or a vanity cabinet without drawers and a linen cabinet with drawers must be installed in all units.
 All cabinets in designated handicap accessible units must be installed in compliance with applicable ANSI or UFAS guidelines. - e.
-Hallways must have a minimum clear width of 36 inches. - f.
-All interior doors to habitable spaces in units subject to Fair Housing Guidelines must have a minimum clear width of 34 inches.
+Hallways must have a minimum clear width of 36 inches or greater as per applicable accessibility standards. - f.
+All interior doors to habitable spaces in units subject to Fair Housing Guidelines must have a minimum clear width in compliance with the applicable Fair Housing design standards.
 All interior doors to habitable spaces in designated handicap accessible units must have a minimum width of 36 inches.
 All interior doors to habitable spaces in all other units must have a minimum clear width of 30 inches. - g.
 Separately switched overhead lighting is required in each room.
 Energy Star ceiling fans with light kits are required in the living room and each bedroom. - h.
 Window treatments are required for all windows. - i.
 Sliding glass doors are prohibited. - j.
 Floor Finishes: - 1.
 Carpet materials must meet FHA minimum standards. - 2.
 Resilient flooring materials must meet FHA minimum standards. - k.
 A minimum of two hard-wired with battery back-up smoke detectors are required per unit.
 Townhomes must have a minimum of one smoke detector upstairs. - A carbon monoxide detector must be installed in each unit with gas mechanical systems or appliances.
 Units with an attached garage must also have a carbon monoxide detector installed. - m.
-All units pre-wired for cable television hook-ups in the living room and one (1) per bedroom. - 6.
+All units pre-wired for cable television hook-ups in the living room and one (1) per bedroom. - 6.)
 Plumbing and Mechanical Equipment: - a.
+Water heaters must be high efficiency with a 0.95 EF minimum.
 Water heaters must be placed in drain pans with drain piping plumbed to the outside or to an indirect drain connected to the sanitary sewer system.
-Water heater T&P relief valve discharge must meet applicable building code requirements. - b.
-Through-wall HVAC units are not permitted in residential units except in efficiency units. - c.
-CPVC supply piping is not allowed for interior space in-wall or overhead services.

-d.HVAC units and water heaters are not permitted in attic spaces.
+Water heater T&P relief valve discharge must meet applicable building code requirements.

+- Through-wall HVAC units are not permitted in residential units except in efficiency units. - c.
+CPVC supply piping is not allowed for interior space in-wall or overhead services. - d.
+HVAC units and water heaters are not permitted in attic spaces.
 HVAC units must be installed in Mechanical Closets with insulated walls located within the living unit.
-Water heaters are to be located within the living unit.
+Water heaters are to be located within the living unit. - e.

-- e.
 HVAC refrigeration lines must be insulated. - f.
-HVAC 14 SEER or greater must be used. - g.
-All units must contain washer and dryer connections.
+HVAC 14 SEER or greater must be used.